HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 ##### Outliers

-As k-means is a distance based algorithm, outliers can cause problems.
-The main issue we face is when we come to scale our input variables, which is a very important step for a distance based algorithm.
+As k-means is a distance-based algorithm, outliers can cause problems.
+The main issue we face is when we come to scale our input variables, which is a very important step for a distance-based algorithm.

 We don’t want any variables to be “bunched up” due to a single outlier value, as this will make it hard to compare their values to the other input variables.
 We should always investigate outliers rigorously.
 However, in our case, where we're dealing with percentages, we thankfully don't face this issue.